Cat Among the Pigeons

-Cat Among the Pigeons is a work of detective fiction by Agatha Christie, first published in the UK by the Collins Crime Club on 2 November 1959, and in the US by Dodd, Mead and Company in March 1960 with a copyright date of 1959.
+Cat Among the Pigeons is a mystery novel by Agatha Christie, first published in the UK by the Collins Crime Club on 2 November 1959, and in the US by Dodd, Mead and Company in March 1960 with a copyright date of 1959.
 The UK edition retailed at twelve shillings and sixpence (12/6), and the US edition at $2.95.

 It features Christie's Belgian detective, Hercule Poirot, who makes a very late appearance in the final third of the novel.
 The emphasis on espionage in the early part of the story relates it to Christie's international adventures (such as They Came to Baghdad) and to the Tommy and Tuppence stories.